MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/fwpsk/ns-fwpsk-fwps_stream_callout_io_packet0_.md

        from the sender.
 This will lead to a reduction in the size of the sliding TCP window.
 A callout driver can use this behavior to implement flow control to slow down the incoming data rate.

+The <b>FWPS_STREAM_ACTION_TYPE_MAX</b> value is a maximum value for testing purposes.

+If a callout's
+     <a href="https://msdn.microsoft.com/library/windows/hardware/ff544887">classifyFn</a> callout function sets this member
+     to a value other than <b>FWPS_STREAM_ACTION_NONE</b>, then the action returned by the callout function is ignored by the filter engine.

 ## -remarks

 The filter engine passes a pointer to an <b>FWPS_STREAM_CALLOUT_IO_PACKET0</b> structure to a callout's